 What might have caused the fall in sales?
 The market is facing a variety of headwinds at present, which I’ll discuss at the end of the quarter.
 The most obvious cause of the decline in June and July was the introduction of a new mortgage law that held up sales due to the confusion surrounding its implementation.
 The figures from the notaries show declines narrowing over the summer, and disappearing in September.
 If that trend continues the market will be growing again in the last quarter.

-The number of Spanish home sales inscribed in Spain’s Land Register in September for sales completed in the proceeding months was 34,493 excluding VPO subsidised housing sales, down 11% in a year.
+According to the INE, based on data from the Association of Spanish Land Registrars, the number of Spanish home sales inscribed in Spain’s Land Register in September for sales completed in the proceeding months was 34,493 excluding VPO subsidised housing sales, down 11% in a year.
 That’s the second consecutive month of double-digit declines in these figures, which lag notaries’ figures by a few months.
 Declines should narrow and disappear over the next few months, following in the steps of the data from the notaries.

 New home sales declined by 20% whilst resales were down by 9%, which fits the explanation of the new mortgage law holding up sales – mortgages can be trickier to arrange for new homes than existing homes with a track record.